openstack/ironic/doc/source/deploy/cleaning.rst

 iLO, or DRAC.
 Out-of-band steps will be performed by Ironic using a Power or Management driver.
 Which steps are performed depends on the driver and hardware.

+For Out-of-Band cleaning operations supported by iLO drivers, refer to :ref:`ilo_node_cleaning`.

 FAQ
 ===